 Once considered the largest city in the world, it is no surprise that Cordoba oozes old-world charm.
 Cordoba’s rich history is predominantly due to the city being a melting pot of different cultures and religions.
 This is reflected in the architecture throughout the city and is one of the many reasons to visit Cordoba.

 Although conveniently located between Seville and Madrid, Cordoba remains somewhat of a hidden gem.
-The relatively low amount of tourists that visit Cordoba make it feel somewhat more authentic and traditionally Spanish than the surrounding cities.
+The relatively low amount of tourists that visit Cordoba makes it feel somewhat more authentic and traditionally Spanish than the surrounding cities.

 This post discusses all the key information to know before you visit Cordoba.